Ahmed-Shahzad10/PDF-RAG-Assistant/README.md

 }
 The FAISS index and metadata are persisted locally.
 This means the vector database can be loaded again when the application starts.

-🔎 Semantic Search
+ Semantic Search:

 When the user enters a search query (e.g., "What is the payment policy?"), the query is first converted into an embedding.
 Question → nomic-embed-text → Query Vector → FAISS → Top-K Similar Chunks
 The application returns the most semantically relevant document chunks.

-🤖 Full RAG Pipeline
+ Full RAG Pipeline:

 The /ask endpoint performs the complete RAG process.
 User Question → Query Embedding → FAISS Retrieval → Top-K Relevant Chunks → Context Assembly → Phi-3 → Generated Answer → Answer + Sources

 The LLM is instructed to answer only using the retrieved document context.
 If the answer is not present in the provided context, the model is instructed to respond:
 "I cannot answer this based on the provided documents."

-🧠 Why Local Models?
+## Why Local Models?

 This project uses Ollama instead of a cloud LLM API.

 Advantages:

 No API key required

-No per-token API cost
+No per token API cost

 Documents remain on the local machine